w3c/wai-people-use-web/_people-use-web/tools-techniques-presentation.md

 Making text more readable is of particular importance.
 This involves changing its visual appearance, using additional text-to-speech, and adapting the content.
 For example, changing the font type, colors, spacing, and line width makes texts more readable for many people.
 Sometimes text-to-speech is used to assist reading further.
 Adapting the content involves rearranging sections of web pages, adding functionality such as dictionaries and glossaries, and hiding less used functionality.
 While these changes are often managed using specialized web browsers and tools, website authors need to provide adequate coding to support such adjustments and adaptations.

 Also, people process information differently.
 This aspect is particularly relevant for learning environments but also applies to many other situations.
-In some cases, authors can provide different representations of the same information to address the widest audience possible, such as graphical and tabular representations of data for people with different learning styles, or [sign language](#sign){:.termref} videos for sign language users.
+In some cases, authors can provide different representations of the same information to address the widest audience possible, such as graphical and tabular representations of data for people with different learning styles.

 ## Examples of accessibility features {#examples-of-accessibility-features}